UoB-HPC/flow/README.md

 # Build

-Before building the dependent `wet` application, it is necessary to clone the application into the `arch` project.
+Before building the dependent `flow` application, it is necessary to clone the application into the `arch` project.
 The instructions can be found on the `arch` project README.

 ```
 git clone git@github.com:uob-hpc/arch
 cd arch
-git clone git@github.com:uob-hpc/wet
+git clone git@github.com:uob-hpc/flow
-cd wet
+cd flow
 ```

-The `wet` build process is intended to be simple, and has been tested on a number of platforms.
+The `flow` build process is intended to be simple, and has been tested on a number of platforms.

 ```
 make -j KERNELS=omp3 COMPILER=INTEL ARCH_COMPILER_CC=mpicc